9 in 10 grassroots human rights orgs. are still working alone

 Let's build the future of human rights together!
 Click below to

 It's co-creative because effective solutions rarely stem from top-down design.
-Instead we run hackathons with local partners to maximise relevance, expertise and stakeholder buy-in.
+Instead we run innovation meetings with local partners to maximise relevance, expertise and stakeholder buy-in.

 It's sustainable because without sustainability there is no future.
 That's why we co-create our projects to take advantage of network effects and become self-sustaining and expanding.

-It's digital first because using digital technology and mindsets offers the highest ROI for activists, grassroots organisations, and donors, if employed safely.
+It's digital first because using digital technology and mindsets offers the highest outcome for activists, grassroots organisations, and donors, if employed safely.

 Gesellschaft für internationale Zusammenarbeit—